 Ask the students to comment about "the right cost."
 In what way do we need to consider "cost" implications when designing and implementing an LMIS?
 The students can respond, or the facilitator can comment that we need to take into account at least the following factors:

-- The LMIS should be easy to understand and complete as this will reduce the risk of errors. - The number of forms should be limited to what is actually needed; this improves system efficiency and accuracy, makes training simpler and faster and reduces printing costs.
+- The LMIS should not be so difficult to manage that it takes an unreasonable amount of time; forms should be easy to understand, easy to complete, reduce the risk of introducing errors. - The number of forms should be limited to what is actually needed; This reduces printing costs and ease-of-use, and it improves accuracy and makes training simpler and faster.

-In order to get the data to the people who need it the data is moved through a system of summary reporting.
+Ask students what we require in our overall LMIS, in addition to the forms, to get the data to the people who need it.
+Students should respond, or the facilitator can comment that the data is moved through a system of summary reporting.
 Ask students what data needs to be passed up the system (if necessary, refer back to the beginning of the session where we discussed the essential data for managing a logistics system).
 Answers should minimally include: